Residential Life Policies

 The following behaviors can compromise the security of other students, and are prohibited:

-Leaving keys or ID card in a public space.
+- Leaving keys or ID cards in a public space.

 Fire Alarm Procedures

 When a fire alarm sounds, act as if there is a real fire.
 Assuming the alarm is a mistake or a fire drill is extremely dangerous.
 To ensure your safety take the following steps:

 - Proceed immediately to the nearest designated exit (do not use elevators)

 - Upon exiting the building, follow further instructions given by Resident Advisors or Security Officers